Just Eat shareholder Eminence Capital to vote against Takeaway.com merger

 Cat Rock had been pushing Just Eat to merge with a rival such as Takeaway and has also stepped up its campaign for changes at the company.

 The merger deal would see Just Eat shareholders receive 0.09744 new Takeaway.com shares for each of their shares.
 When it was announced on Aug.
-5 it valued Just Eat at around 4.7 billion pounds ($5.8 billion).
+5 it valued Just Eat at around 4.7 billion pounds.

-However, as of Monday's closing prices, Just Eat's market capitalization was 5.33 billion pounds.
+However, as of Monday's closing prices, Just Eat's market capitalisation was 5.33 billion pounds.

 "It is clear to us that (Takeaway.com's) offer of a 15% premium to (Just Eat's) closing price on July 26 is highly opportunistic," said Ricky Sandler, chief executive and chief investment officer of Eminence.

-"The proposed financial terms are far too favorable to (Takeaway.com) shareholders and far too unfavorable to (Just Eat) shareholders.
+"The proposed financial terms are far too favourable to (Takeaway.com) shareholders and far too unfavourable to (Just Eat) shareholders.
 Accordingly, we intend to vote against this arrangement," he said.

 The merger deal, which is being carried out through a so-called scheme of arrangement, requires the support of 75% of Just Eat shareholders to go through.